Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 Yes, store wise invoices can be seen quite easily.

-Process to see invoices of a particular store.
+Process to see invoices of a particular store.(Underline this)

 Go to << Invoices
        (Screenshot)